 About the Western Flyer Foundation

 The Western Flyer Foundation will serve children up and down the West coast of North America, including Canada, Mexico.
 First, they will restore the Western Flyer.
 Aesthetically, she will look the way she did in 1940.
 While maintaining the historical integrity and “DNA” of the hull, the vessel will also be upgraded to exceed U.S. Coast Guard safety requirements.
-The foundation will install a state-of-the-art “green” electrical propulsion system, and equip the vessel will with scientific and laboratory equipment, including a remotely operated vehicle (ROV) to view marine life at ocean depths.
+The foundation will install a state-of-the-art “green” electrical propulsion system and equip the vessel with scientific and laboratory equipment, including a remotely operated vehicle (ROV) to view marine life at ocean depths.
 Following restoration, the foundation will sail the Western Flyer to ports along the Western coast of the United States and Mexico for educational outreach, working with ports and local maritime historical centers.
 School children will have an opportunity to participate in scientific information gathering and analysis aboard the boat.